 Last updated on April 30th, 2023

-Massachusetts is the 15th most populous and the 44th most extensive of the 50 states of the United States.
+Massachusetts is the 16th most populous and the 44th most extensive of the 50 states of the United States.
 It lies in the New England region of the northeastern United States.
 The state attained statehood on February 6, 1788, becoming the 6th state to join the union.
 Its five bordering states are Connecticut, New Hampshire, New York, Rhode Island, and Vermont.
 Massachusetts (nicknamed: Bay State, Colony State, Old Colony, Taxachusetts, The Spirit of America) has 14 counties.
 The state’s capital is Boston.
 The postal abbreviation for Massachusetts is MA.
 With these facts about Massachusetts, let us learn more about its history, geography, economy, people, culture and more.

 1. Did you know that the first post office in America opened in Boston in 1639?